LogtalkDotOrg/logtalk3/adapters/NOTES.md

 -------------------------------

 	b.pl

+Experimental.
+Bugs and limitations on atom representation result in silent failures when loading libraries and tools (including `lgtunit`).

 Note that this adapter file redefines the B-Prolog `(::)/2` finite-domain built-in predicate (you may use the alternative `in/2` built-in predicate